cgrabowski/simple_audio/README.md

 * High level manager (AudioManager)
 * Save and load snapshots which includes all settings, clips, and sources.

+## Compared to Web Audio ##

+The simple_audio library offers a simpler API that is targetted at video game use cases.
+These use cases include games consisting of global sounds (music, game state sound effects) and positional sounds (bullet hitting a wall, etc).

+Also, important features missing from Web Audio are present in simple_audio.
+For example, simple_audio supports pausing and resuming playback of all sounds, functionality that must be implemented on top of Web Audio.

+The simple_audio library uses Web Audio internally but does not expose the Web Audio API.
+This abstraction makes applications using the simple_audio library portable to other low level audio APIs without changing the application.
+Developers embedding Dart into a larger application can expose a low level audio playback API and port simple_audio to it.

 ## Status: Beta ##

 ## Getting Started ##